getgrav/grav-learn/pages/09.webservers-hosting/00.local/01.nginx/docs.md

 # see https://sslmate.com/blog/post/ocsp_stapling_in_apache_and_nginx on how to create the chain+root
 ssl_stapling on;
 ssl_stapling_verify on;
-ssl_trusted_certificate /etc/ssl/certs/domain.tld.chain+root.crt;
+ssl_trusted_certificate /etc/ssl/certs/example.com.chain+root.crt;
-resolver 8.8.8.8 8.8.4.4 216.146.35.35 216.146.36.36 valid=60s;
+resolver 198.51.100.1 198.51.100.2 203.0.113.66 203.0.113.67 valid=60s;
 resolver_timeout 2s;
 ```

-Now change the content of your Grav-specific config `/etc/nginx/sites-available/grav-site` to redirect unencrypted HTTP requests to HTTPS, that means to a `server` block listening on port 443 and including your `ssl.conf` (replace "domain.tld" with your domain/IP).
+Now change the content of your Grav-specific config `/etc/nginx/sites-available/grav-site` to redirect unencrypted HTTP requests to HTTPS, that means to a `server` block listening on port 443 and including your `ssl.conf` (replace "example.com" with your domain/IP).
 You can also change this to redirect from the non-www to the www version of your domain.

 **grav-site**: